 The dollar amount of EAD is the estimate of the amount of a facility that will be outstanding in the event of default.
-Estimates are based on downturn economic conditions.

-For defaulted facilities it is the actual amount outstanding at default.
+For defaulted facilities it is the actual amount outstanding at default

 For non-defaulted committed facilities it is based on the actual amount outstanding, plus the undrawn amount multiplied by a credit conversion factor which represents the potential rate of conversion from undrawn amount 12 months prior to default, to drawn amount at default.
 For most committed facilities, the Group applies a credit conversion factor of 100% to the undrawn amount.
 For uncommitted facilities the EAD will generally be the drawn balance only.